raspberrypi/documentation/faqs/README.md

 ### Is Power over Ethernet possible?

-Yes, if you own a 3B+ or 4B, you can use the the official Raspberry Pi PoE HAT.
-For other models, there are adapters that would split the voltage off the Ethernet line before connecting to the Pi.
-However, we have not tested any of these, so cannot recommend any of these third-party PoE solutions.
+Yes: if you own a 3B+ or 4B, you can use our [official Raspberry Pi PoE HAT](https://www.raspberrypi.org/products/poe-hat/) to power that Pi over Ethernet.
+For other models, there are adapters that split the voltage off the Ethernet line before connecting to the Pi.
+However, we have not tested any third-party PoE solutions, so we cannot recommend any of these.

 ### What voltage devices can I attach to the GPIO pins, and how much current can I pull?